brunokoga/pathfinder-markdown/prd_markdown/magic.md

 **Target or Targets** : Some spells have a target or targets.
 You cast these spells on creatures or objects, as defined by the spell itself.
 You must be able to see or touch the target, and you must specifically choose that target.
 You do not have to select your target until you finish casting the spell.

-If the target of a spell is yourself (the Target line of the spell description includes âYouâ), you do not receive a saving throw, and spell resistance does not apply.
+If the target of a spell is yourself (the Target line of the spell description includes “You”), you do not receive a saving throw, and spell resistance does not apply.
 The saving throw and spell resistance lines are omitted from such spells.

 Some spells restrict you to willing targets only.
 Declaring yourself as a willing target is something that can be done at any time (even if you're flat-footed or it isn't your turn).
 Unconscious creatures are automatically considered willing, but a character who is conscious but immobile or helpless (such as one who is bound, cowering, grappling, paralyzed, pinned, or stunned) is not automatically willing.